bozica-jiji/anger-management-project/README.md

 # anger-management-project
-🚨 Anger Management

-nt Awareness Wheel 🚨
+🚨 Anger Management Awareness Wheel 🚨

 Welcome to the Anger Management Awareness Wheel!
 This interactive tool helps you understand your anger levels in a fun and engaging way.
 Spin the wheel and get personalized feedback on how to manage your emotions effectively.
 Perfect for learning how to stay calm in challenging situations!